DOWNTOWN FARMERS MARKET GOVERNANCE AND MANAGEMENT

 DFM has created protocols and procedures that allow vendors to report concerns against other vendors whom they think are out of compliance with market rules and policies.
 Vendors may also file concerns or suggestions regarding the Market Manager, or make suggestions for improvements that affect the market as a whole.

 To file a vendor concern, suggestion or product challenge, use the Vendor Concern Form or Vendor Challenge Form.
-No grievances, complaints or challenges will be handled verbally under any circumstance.
+No grievances, complaints or challenges will be handled verbally or during market operating hours under any circumstance.